Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Introduction

+Our main theorem states that for each singular Legendrian $\Lambda$, there is a so-called \emph{bordered} or open Legendrian $\Lambda^{\bullet}$ in the sense of \cite{Siv11, ABS22, ABS19, ABK22}, with Chekanov--Eliashberg dg-algebra quasi-isomorphic to that of $\Lambda$.
 We call $\Lambda^{\bullet}$ the \emph{resolution} of $\Lambda$; see \autoref{def:resolution}.
 We need to warn the reader $\Lambda^{\bullet}$ is not canonically defined up to compactly supported Legendrian isotopy.
-Despite this, however, we can associate an invariant $CE^{*}( \Lambda^{\bullet};\R^{4} )$ to $\Lambda^{\bullet}$ which is quasi-isomorphic to the Chekanov--Eliashberg algebra of $\Lambda$.
+Despite this, however, we can associate an invariant $CE^{*}( \Lambda^{\bullet};\R^{4} )$ to $\Lambda^{\bullet}$ which is quasi-isomorphic to the Chekanov--Eliashberg dg-algebra of $\Lambda$.
 In the front projection, $\Lambda^{\bullet}$ is constructed by first moving $\Lambda$ by an isotopy into a position such that the singularities all have the same $x$-coordinate, and the rest of the Legendrian lies to the right of the singularities.
 We then replace each singularity with a negative half-twist as in \autoref{fig:intro-resolution}.
 It is immaterial in which order the twists are performed, and if the ends of the twists go above or below the Legendrian. \begin{theorem}[\autoref{res:resolution}] Let $\Lambda \subset \R^{3}$ be a singular Legendrian.
 There is a quasi-isomorphism

 \end{theorem}